yash9111/questdb.io/docs/guides/first-database.md

 ---
-title: Create my first dataset
+title: A first SQL dataset
 description:
   This document shows how to work with QuestDB as a time series database by generating dummy time series data, insert the data into a table, then querying